osg-htc/osg-htc.github.io/code-of-conduct.md

 # OSG Code of Conduct

-*The OSG Council, the governing body off the OSG Consortium, wrote and approved the OSG Code of Conduct*
+*The OSG Council, the governing body of the OSG Consortium, wrote and approved the OSG Code of Conduct*

 The OSG Consortium believes that a culture of inclusion, integrity, and cooperation is necessary to achieve its scientific goals,